Adding Flavor to the Sandwich Generation

 I got a call from Mom, the sounds of the emergency room buzzing in the background.
 Dad had fallen in the bathroom, and she’d found him unconscious.
 She called 911 and stayed by his side, whispering, “Stay with me, stay with me,” as she waited for the ambulance.
 In that moment, I wanted nothing more…

-If you’re in your 30s, 40s, or 50s and feel like you’re pressed between competing needs such as school pickups, screen time debates, your mom’s doctor appointments, and your dad’s new tech questions, you’re not imagining it.
-You might just be part of The Sandwich Generation.
+If you’re in your 30s, 40s, or 50s and feel like you’re pressed between competing needs—school pickups, screen-time debates, your mom’s doctor appointments, and your dad’s new tech questions—you’re not imagining it.
+You might just be part of The Sandwich Generation, and this Sandwich Generation blog was created for you.

-Interestingly, most members of the sandwich generation don’t live in multigenerational households.
+Most members of the Sandwich Generation don’t live in multigenerational homes.
 But many provide financial support, hands-on care, or emotional labor that keeps life running smoothly for the generations on either side.

 If you’re feeling the pressure, you’re not alone.
 There are millions of us.
 The sandwich generation is reshaping what family support looks like while doing much of it quietly and without acknowledgment.
 The work is real, demanding, and deeply human.
 That’s where this site comes in.
 You’ll find stories, tools, and encouragement to help you navigate life in the middle.
 Our generation may be overloaded, but with the right support, we don’t have to feel like we’re choking on our own sandwich.
 You’ve got this, and I’m right here with you.